 Building height is an important element of building form.
 Building heights are recommended to be highest in the center of the Annandale CRD, and generally taper down to the adjacent residential communities, thereby providing an appropriate transition from the more intense development.
 The tallest buildings are recommended to be located along or near Little River Turnpike, as the larger right-of-way width can best accommodate the increased height, without creating shadows or a tunnel effect.
 The additional height will help to create a focal point that emphasizes the center of Annandale, oriented around the Tollhouse Park.
-Also, the tallest buildings and most intense development are proposed to be located closest to transit
+Also, the tallest buildings and most intense development are proposed to be located closest to transit opportunities.
+By contrast, portions of the CRD that are located along the perimeter are recommended to be lower in height to address impacts of scale on adjacent residential areas.
+Figures 12 and 13, Building Heights Maps, in the Comprehensive Plan should be consulted for building height guidance.

-RIGHT Varying the vertical and horizontal surfaces of a building can help reduce the overall bulk of the structure Image Credit: Fairfax County
+RIGHT Varving the vertical and horizontal surfaces of a building can help reduce the overall bulk of the structure Image Credit: Fairfax County